iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 ### The Solution

-Thankfully the solution is relatively simple.
+Thankfully, the solution is relatively simple.
 Always deal in date and time objects.
 This allows Rails to do the heavy lifting of making sure queries get zoned in a way that is compatible with the database.
 Check it out.